eeditiones/jinks/profiles/registers/doc/README.md

 ### Features

 1. provides an additional sidebar for the document view, showing all entities appearing in the currently visible text.
 For places this includes a map view.
-2. adds separate pages to browse people, places, and bibliography
+2. adds separate register (index) pages to browse and filter people, places, and bibliography
+3. allows to control the presentation of the register browse pages in the following aspects:
+  - number of columns (2 by default)
+  - presence or absence of explanatory notes (present by default)
+  - toggle switch for the user to control the display of explanatory notes (not available by default)

 ### Configuration

+#### Enable sidebar

-To enable the sidebar, set the feature `register` to `true` in the configuration:
+To enable the sidebar, set the feature `register` to `true` in the configuration.

 ```json
 "features": {